UrbanInstitute/sparkr-tutorials/sparkr-basics-1.md

 #### Specifying schema in `read.df` operation & defining a custom schema:

-Remember that, when we read in our DF from the S3 .csv file, we included the condition `inferSchema='true'`.
-This is just one of three (3) ways to communicate to SparkRSQL how the dtypes of the DF columns should be assigned.
-By specifying `inferSchema='true'` in `read.df`, we allow SparkRSQL to infer the dtype of each column in the DF.
-Conversely, we could specify our own schema and pass this into the load call, forcing SparkRSQL to adopt our dtype specifications for each column.
+Remember that, when we read in our DF from the S3-hosted .csv file, we included the condition `inferSchema = "true"`.
+This is just one of three (3) ways to communicate to Spark how the dtypes of the DF columns should be assigned.
+By specifying `inferSchema = "true"` in `read.df`, we allow Spark to infer the dtype of each column in the DF.
+Conversely, we could specify our own schema and pass this into the load call, forcing Spark to adopt our dtype specifications for each column.
 Each of these approaches have their pros and cons, which determine when it is appropriate to prefer one over the other:

-* `inferSchema='true'`: This approach minimizes programmer-driven error since we aren't required to make assertions about the dtypes of each column; however, it is comparatively computationally expensive
+* `inferSchema = "true"`: This approach minimizes programmer-driven error since we aren't required to make assertions about the dtypes of each column; however, it is comparatively computationally expensive

-* `customSchema`: While computationally more efficient, manually specifying a schema will lead to errors if incorrect dtypes are assigned to columns - if SparkRSQL is not able to interpret a column as the specified dtype, `read.df` will fill that column in the DF with NA
+* `customSchema`: While computationally more efficient, manually specifying a schema will lead to errors if incorrect dtypes are assigned to columns - if Spark is not able to interpret a column as the specified dtype, `read.df` will fill that column in the DF with NA

 Clearly, the situations in which these approaches would be helpful are starkly different.
-In the context of this tutorial, an efficient use of both approaches would be to use `inferSchema='true'` when reading in `perf`.
-At this point, we could print the schema with `schema` or `printSchema`, note the dtype for each column (all 28 of them), and then write a customSchema with the corresponding specifications.
-We could then use this customSchema when appending the subsequent quarters to `perf`.
+In the context of this tutorial, an efficient use of both approaches would be to use `inferSchema = "true"` when reading in `perf`.
+At this point, we could print the schema with `schema` or `printSchema`, note the dtype for each column (all 28 of them), and then write a `customSchema` with the corresponding specifications (or changed from the inferred schema as needed).
+We could then use this `customSchema` when appending the subsequent quarters to `perf`.
 While writing the customSchema may be tedious, including it in the appending for-loop would help that process to be much more efficient - this would be especially useful if we were appending, for example, 20 years worth of quarterly data together.
-The third way to communicate to SparkRSQL how to define dtypes is to not specify any schema, i.e. to not include `inferSchema` in `read.df`.
+The third way to communicate to Spark how to define dtypes is to not specify any schema, i.e. to not include `inferSchema` in `read.df`.
 Under this condition, every column in the DF is read in as a string dtype.
-Below is the an example of how we could specify a customSchema (here, however, we just use the same dtypes as interpreted for `inferSchema='true'`):
+Below is the an example of how we could specify a customSchema (here, however, we just use the same dtypes as interpreted for `inferSchema = "true"`):

 ```r